Probing in Bargain Stage

 - Build rapport and test assumptions (during the Exchange Stage)

-- Isolate real areas of interest and concern
+- Isolate areas of concern to identify interests

 - When the other party says no to your offer